Tap Test Analysis

 For the long joint, a simple leak test is to remove the joint from the bassoon, place the large opening against the calf of your leg, close the Low B key without touching the C and D keys.
 (They should also close completely when Low B is closed.)
 Blow air into the small end of the long joint tenon.
 It should hold the air against your breath with just the Low B key depressed.
-It will be obvious if air is escaping as you will hear a hissing sound and you may see the Low Eb and/or Low Db pads lift up.
+It will be obvious if air is escaping as you will hear a hissing sound and you may see the Low E-flat and/or Low D-flat pads lift up.
 To find the “leakers” press on each pad individually while you are blowing to see if the leak stops.
 Once you know which pads are leaking you can take the next steps (see below for information on individual pad adjustments).

 For tuning purposes, pad heights are usually too high causing sharpness in pitch.
 To check tuning, most pad heights can be temporarily adjusted to lower them with paper shims: use ordinary paper folded in layers as needed and inserted into their proper tuning locations.
 Shims can also be helpful in correcting leaks.
-(The exceptions are the normally-closed tone hole notes (Eb and Db) which will require “sticky” note paper to hold in place under or on the cork or felt key stops.)
+(The exceptions are the normally-closed tone hole notes (E-flat and D-flat) which will require “sticky” note paper to hold in place under or on the cork or felt key stops.)
 These will need to be built up in layers to test proper pad height.
 Once the proper pad heights are determined, make them permanent using sticky note paper layers attached to the key, key stop, or cork.
 These include the following notes:

-- Low Db (cork key stop may be missing)
+- Low D-flat (cork key stop may be missing)

-- Low Eb (cork key stop may be missing)
+- Low E-flat (cork key stop may be missing)

 Low C and D Pad Closure